Loading...

 NOTE FOR VISITORS:

-At all times, regardless of where you are in the Monastery, please be respectful of others who might be praying and/or in confession.
-Eating and drinking are not allowed in church.
+The Franciscan Monastery is a national, religious shrine.
+Please be respectful while in the church and the gardens.
+Eating and drinking are prohibited in church.
 Cell phones must be silenced, put on vibrate or turned off.
 Photography for personal use is allowed.
-Commercial/Professional photography and videography are prohibited in the Monastery and the Gardens.
-Personal belongings must remain with visitors at all times.
-The Monastery is not responsible for lost or stolen belongings.
+Commercial/Professional photography and videography are not permitted in the Monastery and the Gardens.
+Please always keep personal belongings with you.
+The Monastery is not responsible for lost or stolen property.

 NEARBY POINTS OF INTEREST: